-The last-mile has evolved over quickly in the last few years, especially in 2020; but then again, evolution is a continuous process.
-Here are some trends that organizations have chalked to make the best of their last mile logistics operations and to achieve the ultimate goal of customer satisfaction.
-Optimizing on key resources coupled with technology can perfect the last mile delivery process thereby fulfilling consumer demands and delighting them.
-These trends (along with others that evolve) will play an important role when it comes to planning and improving last mile logistics.
+The last mile has evolved over quickly in the last few years, especially in 2020; but then again, evolution is a continuous process.
+Here are some trends that organizations have chalked to make the best of their logistics operations and to achieve the ultimate goal of customer satisfaction.
+Optimizing on key resources coupled with technology can perfect the this process thereby fulfilling consumer demands and delighting them.
+These trends (along with others that evolve) will play an important role when it comes to planning and improving last mile delivery logistics.

 We live in a world of instant gratification.
 If you want to speak to your friend even countries apart, it can be achieved at the tips of your finger.
 Hence, consumer behaviour, as a whole, has become rather impatient and everybody wants to have their orders delivered as soon as possible; in some cases on-demand or same-day.
 With increasing number of customers opting for same-day delivery, quick order fulfilment is the game changer.

 Tracking and traceability have become essential elements that assure a package is properly counted for.
 This is rather important because it avoids potential confusion around a lost package.
 Live-tracking through GPS further adds to the feasibility of monitoring the real-time location of a package and a fleet driver; all of it contributing to increased awareness on the carrier as well as the user end.